O.J. Simpson and Other Athletes Who Ruined Their Reputations Later in Life

 Brett Favre

-NFL Hall of Famer Brett Favre is currently embroiled in a welfare scandal, facing civil charges in a Mississippi case related to nearly $80 million in funds destined for aiding the poor that were diverted to the rich.
+NFL Hall of Famer Brett Favre has been embroiled in a welfare scandal, facing civil charges in a Mississippi case related to nearly $80 million in funds destined for aiding the poor that were diverted to the rich.
 The former star quarterback has faced past issues before this embezzlement scandal; during his playing days, he dealt with substance abuse issues and sexting allegations.

 Related: Celebs Who Got Canceled — and Probably Deserved It